Vinay Thakur

 Consumer researcher.
 Data storyteller.
-Code artist.
+Sunday artist.

 I believe the most interesting work happens where these disciplines stop being separate.